Guiding research for the direction and development of grade-level outcomes

 National Standards & Grade-Level Outcomes for K-12 Physical Education focuses on physical literacy and measurable outcomes, empowering physical educators to help students meet the Common Core Standards.
-Created by SHAPE America — Society of Health and Physical Educators (formerly AAHPERD) — this text unveils the new National Standards for K-12 Physical Education.
+Created by SHAPE America, this text unveils the new National Standards for K-12 Physical Education.
 The standards and text have been retooled to support students’ holistic development.

 This is the third iteration of the National Standards for K-12 Physical Education, and this latest version features two prominent changes:

 The term physical literacy underpins the standards.
 It encompasses the three domains of physical education (psychomotor, cognitive, and affective) and considers not only physical competence and knowledge but also attitudes, motivation, and the social and psychological skills that students need to develop to attain physical literacy.

 Grade-level outcomes support the national physical education standards.
 These measurable outcomes are organized by level (elementary, middle, and high school) and by standard.
 They provide a bridge between the new standards and K-12 physical education curriculum development and make it easy for teachers to assess and track student progress across grades, resulting in physically literate students.

 In developing the grade-level outcomes, the authors focus on motor skill competency, student engagement and intrinsic motivation, instructional climate, gender differences, lifetime activity approach, and physical activity.
 All outcomes are written to align with the standards and with the intent of fostering lifelong physical activity.
 National Standards & Grade-Level Outcomes for K-12 Physical Education presents the standards and outcomes in ways that will help preservice teachers and current practitioners plan curricula, units, lessons, and tasks.
 The text also:

 empowers physical educators to help students meet the Common Core standards;

 allows teachers to see the new standards and the scope and sequence for outcomes for all grade levels at a glance in a colorful, easy-to-read format; and